ResearchComputing/Documentation/docs/gateways/OnDemand.md

 To connect to CU OnDemand, visit [https://ondemand.rc.colorado.edu](https://ondemand.rc.colorado.edu/).
 The first page of CU OnDemand will bring you to a login prompt.
 Use your CU Research Computing credentials to login and 2-factor authenticate using Duo.
 If you need a CU Research Computing account please visit [our acccount request page](https://curc.readthedocs.io/en/latest/access/logging-in.html) to get started.

-Once you successfully login you will land on the welcome page.

 ### Features

+When you have successfully logged into Cu OnDemand you will see the landing page with the following features broken into tabs along the top of the page: Files, Jobs, Clusters (shell access), Interactive Apps, and My Interactive Sessions.

 #### File Menu